& Training to be Hypnotherapist

 Will I get help finding a supervisor?

 Yes.
 The UK College has a list of approved supervisors.
-Also certain professional registers such as NCH maintain a database of approved supervisors and will provide members with support in finding a suitable supervisor.
+Also certain professional registers such as NCH and GHR maintain a database of approved supervisors and will provide members with support in finding a suitable supervisor.